Wrap the first few gifts – in particular those that need mailing here and abroad.

 Mrs. C says: Five weeks to go then and together we’re bang on course.
 Hopefully, having taken delivery of your Christmas paper and accessories, it’s time to get wrapping – if only for a select few gifts to get you underway.

 Ed Elf: Is that rapping as in Snoop Dog?
 (Mrs. C offers a withering a look)

 Mrs. C: Start with the presents you will need to post here and abroad.
-Better to send them good and early.
+It’s essential to send them good and early.
 Remember, no mad Christmas Eve wrapping this year and no last-minute dash to beat the post office deadlines for guaranteed Christmas delivery.
 If you want details of the cut-off dates for certain delivery before Christmas Day, check our Posting & Packaging page.
 Overseas parcels to Australia have to go by the first few days in December and Canada by about the first week in December, for example, so don’t be caught out.
 Once wrapped, package the gifts up with brown paper or slip them into padded envelopes, ready for posting.

 If you are sending parcels abroad, you will need a customs form for each package.
 For what the post office refer to as “small packets” you will need a small, white CN22 label.
 You can obtain them from any post office.
 It’s also worth picking up some blue air mail stickers while you’re at it.
 Tick the box that says ‘Gift’, write a brief description of the contents and then sign and date it.
 Leave the weight to be filled in at the post office.
 There’s a more detailed customs form for much larger, heavier and expensive items known as a CN23.
 Each mailing company, like UPS and FedEx, have their own systems, but explanations and help can be found online or at their depots.